ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 - Needs to implement 9. (hence takes part in 5.a, 6, 7 and 10 implicitly):
   - In contrast to the `ThreadedFanOut`, the `TriggerFanOut` has only poll-type data inputs which are all coming from the same device.
 Data inputs cannot come from non-devices.
   - Structure the fan out's "mainLoop"-equivalent (`TriggerFanOut::run()`) like this:
-    - read initial values of trigger input (9.a via `ChimeraTK::VariableNetworkNode::initialValueType()`)
+    - read initial values of trigger input (9.a via `ChimeraTK::VariableNetworkNode::initialValueUpdateMode()`)
     - begin loop
-    - read inputs via `ChimeraTK::TransferGroup`
+    - read data inputs via `ChimeraTK::TransferGroup`
     - write outputs
+    - read trigger
     - cycle loop
   - 9.d is covered by the `ChimeraTK::ExceptionHandlingDecorator`.
 It is important that `ChimeraTK::NDRegisterAccessor` throws only in `TransferElement::postRead()` (see implementation section for the `NDRegisterAccessor`), since otherwise the decorator cannot catch the exceptions due to the `TransferGroup`.